Western lowland gorilla: Reproduction

 Female western lowland gorillas do not produce many offspring due to the fact that they do not reach sexual maturity until the age of 8 or 9.
 Female gorillas give birth to one infant after a gestation period of nearly nine months.
 Female gorillas do not show signs of pregnancy.
 Unlike their powerful parents, newborns are tiny, weighing 4 lb, but are able to cling to their mothers' fur.
 These infants ride on their mothers' backs from the age of four months through the first two or three years of their lives.
 Infants can be dependent on their mother for up to five years.

 A study of over 300 births to captive female gorillas revealed that older females tend to give birth to more male offspring as opposed to females under 8 years old.
 This pattern is likely to result from selective pressures on females to have males at a time when they can provision them most effectively, as male reproductive success probably varies more than that of females and depends more on the maternal role.

 Female western lowland gorillas living in a group led by a single male have been observed to display sexual behavior during all stages of their reproductive cycle and during times of non-fertility.
-Three out of four females have been observed to engaged in sexual behavior while pregnant, and two out of three females have been observed to engage in sexual behavior while lactating.
+Three out of four females have been observed to engage in sexual behavior while pregnant, and two out of three females have been observed to engage in sexual behavior while lactating.
 Females are significantly more likely to engage and participate in sexual behavior and activity on a day when another female is sexually active.
 It has been found that female western lowland gorillas participate in non-reproductive sexual behavior in order to increase their reproductive success through sexual competition.
-By increasing the female’s own reproductive success, she then decreases the reproductive success of other female gorillas, regardless of their reproductive state.
+By increasing the female's own reproductive success, she then decreases the reproductive success of other female gorillas, regardless of their reproductive state.

 Infanticide by adult male gorillas has occasionally been observed in this subspecies.
 Victims are never related to the killer.
 A male does this in order to have the opportunity to mate with the mother, who otherwise would be unavailable while caring for her young offspring.